troglobit/resume/resume.md

 * Introduced collaborative issue tracking using Mantis
 * Systems administration for Linux servers
 * Project lead and scrum master
-* Subsystem maintainer for: OSPF, RIP, DHCP (server/relay/client), IGMP snooping, static IP multicast/unicast routing, and more.
+* Subsystem maintainer of OSPF, RIP, DHCP (server/relay/client), IGMP snooping, multicast and unicast routing, and more in WeOS.

 **2002—2005: Ångpanneföreningen, ÅF**